abel-msk/esphome_sdcard_images/README.md

 # About
 This repository contains ESPhome component for loading and display image file from locally accessed storage device.
 The device driver should imlement storage component.
-For accessing sdcard is possible to use sdmmc component&
+For accessing sdcard is possible to use sdmmc component.

 # Install
 All code was moved under my own esphome fork and can be accessed via external component.